By Bonnie L. Grant

 Curry leaf plants are a component of the Indian seasoning called curry.
 Curry seasoning is a compilation of many herbs and spices, whose flavor can sometimes come from curry leaf plants.
 Curry leaf herb is a culinary plant whose leaves are used as an aromatic and the fruit of the plant is a component of desserts in some Eastern nations.

-About The Curry Leaf Herb
+About the Curry Leaf Herb

-The curry leaf tree is a small bush or tree that only grows 13 to just under 20 feet in height.
+The curry leaf tree (Murraya koenigii) is a small bush or tree that only grows 13 to just under 20 feet in height.
 The plant is tropical to sub-tropical and produces small fragrant white flowers that become small black berry-like fruits.
-The fruit is edible but the seed is poisonous and must be removed prior to use.
+The fruit is edible, but the seed is poisonous and must be removed prior to use.
 The foliage is the real standout and are arranged alternately on the stem, pinnate and comprised of many leaflets.
 The aromatic scent is spicy and heady and best when the leaves are fresh.

 Growing Curry Leaves